ucf-icorps/i-corps-left-hand-syllabus/platform.md

 ## Online Platform

-[LaunchPad Central](https://launchpadcentral.com) will be a key resource for teams throughout the I-Corps program.
+[LaunchPad Central](https://launchpadcentral.com) (LPC) will be a key resource for teams throughout the I-Corps program.

 ### Uses of the LPC